OpenEnergyPlatform/academy/CONTRIBUTING.md

 Please be self-reflective and always maintain a good culture of discussion and active participation.

 ### A. Use
 Since the open license allows free use, no notification is required.
 However, for the authors it is valuable information who uses the software for what purpose.
 Indicators are `Watch`, `Fork` and `Starred` of the repository.
 If you are a user, please add your name and details in USERS.cff

 ### B. Comment
-You can give ideas, hints or report bugs in issues, in PR, at meetings or other channels.
+You can provide ideas, hints or report bugs in issues, in PR, at meetings or other channels.
 This is no development but can be considered a notable contribution.
 If you wish, add your name and details to `CITATION.cff`.

 ### C. Contribute and Review
 You add code and become an author of the repository.
-You must follow the workflow!
+You  have to follow the workflow!

 ### D. Maintain and Release
 You contribute and take care of the repository.
 You review and answer questions.
 You coordinate and carry out the release.

 ## Workflow
-The workflow for contributing to this project has been inspired by the workflow described by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).
+The workflow for contributing to this project was inspired by the workflow described by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).

 ### 1. Describe the issue on GitHub
 Create [an issue](https://help.github.com/en/articles/creating-an-issue)
 in the GitHub repository.
 The `issue title` describes the problem you will address.  <br>
 This is an important step as it forces one to think about the "issue".
 Make a checklist for all needed steps if possible.